 - Ask how you can meet immediate needs for a family at risk near you.

 And pray.
 For all these groups, pray.
-Ask God to heal.
-Ask Him to be the source of the end of child abuse in our lifetime.
+Ask God to heal and to be the source of the end of child abuse in our lifetime.
 Ask Him to soften your heart and open your eyes to the simple ways you can meet needs around you.
 Spend time this month learning about Foster Care.

 The years have flown by since I walked into that hospital room.
 That little boy is now 9.
 My friend sent me a picture of his last birthday party.
 In the picture?
 Her husband and their kids, her two adopted sons, another toddler she was fostering, and the parents of those little boys.
 They are a family.
 A beautiful, messy, complicated family.
 How cool is that?